FiddlyDigital/fiddlydigital.github.io/_posts/2016-10-13-quick-trip-through-modes.markdown

 * Getting the perfect Fourth (+5 half-steps)
 * Getting the Minor key equivalent of a Major Key (-3 half-steps)

-And with those three examples - we've effectively able to traverse forwards and backwards to the [Circle of Fifths][circle-of-fifths] =)
+And with those three examples - we've effectively able to traverse forwards and backwards through the [Circle of Fifths][circle-of-fifths]!

 ![Circle Of Fifths](/img/circle-of-fifths.png){:class="img-responsive"}